 Lisbon has some wonderful streets to walk through, though I wouldn’t recommend driving.
 Built on top of several hills, the city has a nice variety in scenery and walking pace.
 Lisbon has a decent and cheap transportation system in place, though I dare not say how easy it will be to travel in the city when you’re in a wheelchair, for instance.

 But back to drinking.
 Lisbon has plenty of bars, restaurants, and live music.
 Also plenty available?
 Drugs.
 I kid not when I say you’ll find drugs dealers on nearly every street.
 So is it unsafe?
 Not by my experience.
 They’ll offer you the goods and if you say no, they’ll move on.
-They have have because there’s police in nearly every street as well.
-So go wild, grab a drink, get something to eat, snort up some cocaine, listen to music and pass out.
+They have to because there’s police in nearly every street as well.
+So go wild, grab a drink, get something to eat, snort up some cocaine, listen to music, and pass out.
 What?
 I’m not your accountabillibuddy, I don’t have to tell you to be responsible.
 You’re probably an adult, so you can make your own stupid decisions.

 Our first two days we mostly spent wondering through the city, doing some sightseeing, and of course, exploring bars.
 We also wasted quite some time finding a decent restaurant.
 Now, there are plenty of restaurants, though finding a truly good one was kind of tricky.
 Not because most places to eat were bad, but because my travel partner is a vegetarian.
 Most restaurants in Portugal serve fish and meat.
 Finding a place that serves both good vegetarian meals and bloody meals is not that easy.